AlexanderBertrandLab/unsupervised-AAD-accuracy-estimation/README.md

 Leuven.AI - KU Leuven institute for AI
 <simon.geirnaert@esat.kuleuven.be>

 Miguel A. Lopez-Gordo
-University of Granada, Department of Signal Theory, Telematics and Communications University of Granada, NeuroEngineering and Computing Lab (NECOlab), Research Centre for Information and Communication Technologies (CITIC-UGR)
+University of Granada, Department of Signal Theory, Telematics and Communications
+University of Granada, NeuroEngineering and Computing Lab (NECOlab), Research Centre for Information and Communication Technologies
 <malg@ugr.es>

 Alexander Bertrand
 KU Leuven, Department of Electrical Engineering (ESAT), STADIUS Center for Dynamical Systems, Signal Processing and Data Analytics
 Leuven.AI - KU Leuven institute for AI
 <alexander.bertrand@esat.kuleuven.be>